 Because of its legally binding nature, the realization of the right to adequate food is not merely a promise to be met through charity.
 It is a human right of every woman, man and child that is to be fulfilled through appropriate actions by governments and non-state actors.

 A long way

 Over the years, important advances have been made at various levels.
 Globally, the right to adequate food has been a legally binding human right in international law for more than 35 years while since then additional legal guarantees have been afforded to specific groups, such as women, children and persons living with disabilities.

-In 2004, FAO Member Nations adopted by consensus the Voluntary Guidelines to Support the Progressive Realization of the Right to Adequate Food in the Context of National Food Security, which provide practical guidance on ways to implement the right to adequate food in a wide range of policy and programme areas.
+In 2004, FAO Member Nations adopted by consensus the Voluntary Guidelines to Support the Progressive Realization of the Right to Adequate Food in the Context of National Food Security (Right to Food Guidelines), which provide practical guidance on ways to implement the right to adequate food in a wide range of policy and programme areas.

 More recently, whether as a result of consensual international documents with the fulfilment of the right to food as an objective, such as the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security, or as a goal reiterated by the United Nations Secretary-General in light of the Zero Hunger Challenge, fulfilment of the right to food is increasingly becoming a priority on the international agenda.